SiCarlsson/news-trending-tracker/README.md

 2. **Set Up Google Cloud**
 - Create a **Google Cloud** project and enable **BigQuery API**.
-- Generate a **Service Account Key** with **BigQuery Data Editor** and **BigQuery Job User** roles.
+- Create a **Service Account** and generate a **Service Account Key** with **BigQuery Data Editor** and **BigQuery Job User** roles for the backend services.
-- Download the key file and place it in the project directory.
+- Download the keys file and place it in the project directory.
-- Update the `BigQuery variables` in `Settings.py` file to suit your project.
+- Update the `Terraform variables` by duplicating `./terraform/terraform.tfvars.example` and change the varaibales to suit your project.
-- BigQuery Dataset and Tables are automatically created when running the program.
+- BigQuery Dataset and Tables are automatically executed when deploying the program.

 ## 📚 Appendix: Database Tables
 #### Websites Table